 My answer was to fake my own death, and in doing so both give him the adventure he’d long been craving and put such a fright into him that he’d lose all taste for such investigations and intrigues.

-It is a rationalization to say that, if what I did next somehow confirmed his belief in the supernatural and somehow brought him peace, it would be a good thing and not merely a selfish and dreadful act on my own part.
+It is a rationalization to say, thatif what I did next somehow confirmed Carter’s belief in the supernatural and somehow brought him peace, it would be a good thing and not merely a selfish and dreadful act on my part.

 The electric torches cast shadows in the long grass, and between the rocks and remnants of headstones.
-I advised him that I was going in, and not to follow, for surely he was far to frail in both body and mind to deal with what was about to come next.
+I advised him that I was going in, and he was not to follow, for surely he was far too frail in both body and mind to deal with what was to come next.
 I took the telephone, and had him unspool the wire as I went.

 “God!”
 I said into the telephone, “If you could see what I am seeing!”
 There was no answer.
 I tried to sound excited, as well as frightened.
 “Carter, it’s terrible—monstrous—unbelievable!”